yssion/mic-hackathon-GANder/README.md

 ***Preliminary Data Processing:*** `HeightRetrace` and `Amplitude2Retrace` channels were directly taken from the `.ibw` output files from the _Asylum Research_ software.
 These datasets were directly converted to grayscale `.jpg` files using the `gray` sequential colormap in the `matplotlib` Python package, and no further data processing, with the minimum height (amplitude) and maximum height (amplitude) set to black and white respectively.
 These `.jpg` files were then both rescaled to 256x256 pixels, and paired height and amplitude images were combined together to create a single 512x256 pixel image.
 These composited images were used for model training.

 ***Data Augmentation:*** Our initial 78 PFM images were quadrupled by rotation (± 20°, randomly sampled from a uniform distribution).
-Random cropping and jitter were further applied.
+Random cropping and jitter were further applied, and half of the image set was mirrored horizontally.

 ***Model Training:*** Training was performed on our augmented image dataset for 40000 steps, which took approximately 3.5 hrs.
 The loss continued to decay over the entirety of the training model (Fig. 3).